donsheehy/datastructures/prose/02b_testing.md

 In object-oriented design, we divide the code into classes.
 These classes have certain relationships sometimes induced by inheritance or composition.
 The classes have public methods.
 We call these public methods the **interface** to the class.

 To start a design, we look at the problem and identify nouns (classes) and verbs (methods).
 In our description, we express what *should* happen.
 Often these expectations are expressed in "if...then" language, i.e., "if I call this method with these parameters, then this will happen.".
 A unit test will encode this expectation.
-It will check that the actual behavior of the code matches teh expected behavior.
+It will check that the actual behavior of the code matches the expected behavior.

 When writing a class, it helps focus our attention and reduce the number fo things to think about if we assume each class works the way it is supposed to.
 We try to make this true by testing each class individually.
 Then, when we compose classes into more complex classes, we can have more confidence that any errors we find are in the new class and not somewhere lurking in the previously written classes.